tkalmi/hacker-news/README.md

 Motivation for building this project was boredom and desire to play with React after working with AngularJS at work for the past 9 months.

 Built with accessibility in mind using mobile-first design principles.
+Data is updated in real-time.

 # Tech Stack